 Full Chisel: Chains with sharp, square-cornered teeth cut through wood fibers quickly and aggressively.
 While they are the fastest-cutting option, they also dull more quickly, especially in dirty or hardwood conditions.
 Professionals who work with clean softwood are best suited to use it.

-Semi-Chisel: Semi-chisel chains have rounded corners on the cutting teeth, making them more durable than full chisel chains.
-It cuts slightly slower, but stays sharper longer and is more forgiving when it comes to mixed wood or dirty wood.
+Semi-Chisel: Semi-chisel chains have rounded corners on their cutting teeth, making them more durable than full-chisel chains.
+It cuts slightly slower, but stays sharper longer and is more forgiving when working with mixed or dirty wood.
 Most users will find them to be a great all-purpose choice because of this.

 Chipper: A variation of the semi-chisel, featuring an even more rounded cutter.
 Although it is the slowest of the three, it is highly durable and excellent for cutting in dirty conditions.